The Complete Guide to Chadar Trek

 Why Chadar is the most glamorous trek in India

-- It is a 6 day trek in inhospitable conditions.
+- It is a 6-day trek in inhospitable conditions.
 It is a trek over a frozen river in Ladakh.
-Average mean temperature during the day is minus 10.
-In the night, temperatures fall to minus 20 and 25.
-Ice forms, breaks and changes colour on the river every few hours.
-At places the Chadar (or ice) does not form over the river.
-Trekkers then have to forge a new trail climbing over snow covered embankments to descend to a spot on the river where the ice is more stable.
-The truth is the extreme conditions are not hard to beat.
+The average mean temperature during the day is minus 10.
+At the night, temperatures fall to minus 20 and 25.
+Ice forms break and change colour on the river every few hours.
+In places, the Chadar (or ice) does not form over the river.
+Trekkers then have to forge a new trail climbing over snow-covered embankments to descend to a spot on the river where the ice is more stable.
+The truth is that extreme conditions are not hard to beat.

-- With multiple layers and sensible trekking, the Chadar trek is not a very difficult trek.
+- With multiple layers and sensible trekking, the Chadar trek is not very difficult.
 But what sets it apart is its unique experience.
-Everything about it is unique: the scenery, temperature, atmosphere, the frozen river, sledges, unusual camp sites, caves and the ever changing Chadar.
+Everything about it is unique: the scenery, temperature, atmosphere, the frozen river, sledges, unusual campsites, caves and the ever-changing Chadar.
 So unique that it has to be experienced.
 In our Indiahikes list of treks, the Chadar, by far, is the most unique trek.

 Complete day-wise trek details